 Renew Neurotherapy has the ability to analyse and treat a wide range of learning disorders and disabilities.
 Depending on the condition and the severity we use combinations of tools from the fields of psychotherapy, occupational therapy and neurofeedback to ensure the best possible outcome for you or your child.
 We have outlined below some of the more common conditions we have treated, if you don't see your specific condition feel free to contact us.

 Difficulty learning math is a very common problem.
 As such, we have developed a specific program to help children and adults that have difficulty learning math.

-The underlying issue is that students struggle to "visualise" the concepts within mathematics.
+The underlying issue is that students struggle to "visualize" the concepts within mathematics.
 Instead they memorize solutions and fail to develop thinking, reasoning and problem solving techniques.
 This brute force approach inhibits their ability to learn.
-Our "On Cloud Nine" Maths skills programs is an innovative approach that enables students to visualise the fundamentel concepts and take their math skills to a whole new level.
+Our "On Cloud Nine" Math skills programs is an innovative approach that enables students to visualize the fundamental concepts and take their math skills to a whole new level.

 Dyslexia - Learning disabilities related to Reading

 Reading problems can occur either when there is difficulty understanding the relationship between sounds, letters and words or comprehension problems resulting from an inability to grasp the meaning of words, phrases, and paragraphs.

 Learning disabilities in writing can involve the physical act of writing, the mental activity of comprehending and synthesizing information or a struggle to organize thoughts on paper.

 Dyspraxia - Learning disabilities associated with Motor Skills